EIDA/eida-statistics/webservice/ingestor_specs.md

 ## API specification

-The API has been described in [openapi3 specification format](./ingestor_openapi3.yaml).
+The API has been described in [openapi3 specification format](./eida_statistics_swagger.yaml).

 ### Submitting statistics
-Pushing a new statistic or updating it is done with a bearer token wich is used to map the statistic to the correct EIDA node.
+Pushing a new statistic or updating it is done with a bearer token which is used to map the statistic to the correct EIDA node.

 The body of the request is a list of statistics in JSON format.
 The transfer can be compressed using the `Transfer-Encoding: gzip` HTTP header.